RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 ###  Initial prompt

-> Running this prompt usually returns a table, though it may occasionally be a bulleted list.
-In either format, the first element is "Incident ID," followed by "Display Name," "Severity," and so forth.
+> Running a prompt without specifying output expectations can lead to inconsistent formatting, such as alternating between tables and bullet points.
+When users don't provide detailed instructions on the desired output format, the skill will return all available data.
+In this example, the output starts with "Incident ID," followed by "Display Name," "Severity," and so on.
-> Running a prompt without providing the output expectations can result in output formatting being varried between a table and bullet points.
-Additionally when
->
->
->  usually returns a table, though it may occasionally be a bulleted list.
-In either format, the first element is "Incident ID," followed by "Display Name," "Severity," and so forth.

 ```
 List the last 3 incidents from Defender.
 ```